Get The Help You Need (504) 586-5200

 The question can only be answered by delving in to the specifics of what happened to you individually.
 Keep reading below for some common reasons that cases go to trial.

-People in Louisiana, Mississippi and Tennessee can consult with the experienced injury, pharmacy and medical malpractice lawyers at The Bowling Christiansen Law Firm to plan the best course of action.
+People in Louisiana and Mississippi can consult with the experienced injury, pharmacy and medical malpractice lawyers at The Bowling Law Firm to plan the best course of action.
 We’ve secured millions for our clients.

 With offices in New Orleans and Gulfport (by appointment), Bowling Christiansen works to maximize your compensation so you can move on from this trauma.